-This season, Sophia sings as Contessa Almaviva in an excerpt of Le nozze di Figaro with the Curtis Symphony Orchestra under the baton of Maestro Yannick Nézet-Séguin, and as Vitellia in La clemenza di Tito with the Curtis Opera Theatre.
-She also performs Knoxville: Summer of 1915 with the Main Line Symphony Orchestra, and continues to be a frequent performer in the Curtis Student Recital Series.
+In the 2019-20 season, Sophia sang as Contessa Almaviva in an excerpt of Le nozze di Figaro with the Curtis Symphony Orchestra under the baton of Maestro Yannick Nézet-Séguin.
+She was scheduled to sing Vitellia in La clemenza di Tito with the Curtis Opera Theatre, which was cancelled due to COVID-19.
+She also performed Knoxville: Summer of 1915 with the Main Line Symphony Orchestra, and continued to be a frequent performer in the Curtis Student Recital Series.

 Very clean, rich, and lush sound.
 Very sensitive dynamic phrasing...
 Strong use of the words and diction... nuanced with lots of colors that seem to be informed by the character.